Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Results

 \subsection{Particle trajectory and acceleration properties}

 As an example, Fig.~\ref{fig:trajectory_t} displays the trajectory of a particle tracked in the simulation.
-The physical quantities, namely the electric field $E$, the magnetic field $B$, $\mu$, $\gamma_e$, $p_\parallel$, $p_\perp$, and the trajectory coordinates $x$, $y$, and $z$ are presented in Fig.~\ref{fig:drift_frame}.
+The physical quantities, namely the electric field $E$, the magnetic field $B$, $\mu$, $J_1$, $p_\parallel$, $p_\perp$, and the trajectory coordinates $x$, $y$, and $z$ are presented in Fig.~\ref{fig:drift_frame}.
+We note that the effect of $\bm{E}\times\bm{B}$ drift is more prominent at early times $t<0.5 \ell_0/c$.
 At early times, the gyrations with $r_L$ of a few cells are hardly discernible in Fig.~\ref{fig:trajectory_t}.
-At later times, $r_L$ significantly increases (see also Fig.~\ref{fig:drift_frame}).
-The particle undergoes several reversals with distorted gyrations.
+At a later time, $r_L$ significantly increases.
+The particle undergoes several reversals in directions perpendicular and/or parallel to the magnetic field, with distorted gyrations.
 Toward the end of the simulation, the particle travels approximately perpendicular to the mean magnetic field ($z$-direction).